readthedocs/readthedocs.org/docs/config-file/index.rst

 The main advantages of using a configuration file over the web interface are:

+- Settings are per version rather than per project.
+- Settings live in your VCS.
+- They enable reproducible build environments over time.
 - Some settings are only available using a configuration file
-- The settings are per version rather than per project.
-- The settings live in your VCS.
-- Reproducible build environments over time.

 .. tip::